kitschpatrol/tweakpane-plugin-color-plus/readme.md

 ### Color spaces

-As a trade-off between bundle size and flexibility, Color Plus only supports "predefined" color spaces included in the CSS 4 color specification, with the sole addition of `HSV` for parity with the built-in Tweakpane color input implementaiton.
+As a trade-off between bundle size and flexibility, Color Plus only supports "predefined" color spaces included in the CSS 4 color specification, with the sole addition of `HSV` for parity with the built-in Tweakpane color input implementation.

 Supported gamuts: